StauroDEV/blumen/site/docs/providers.md

 :::

-Then you need to login to your web3.storage account:
+Then you need to login to your Storacha account:

 ```
 w3 login <your@mail.com>
 ```

 Once log in is successful, you need to select your space.
-Grab the DID (the `did:key:...` string) from web3.storage web console and run the following command:
+Grab the DID (the `did:key:...` string) from Storacha web console and run the following command:

 ```sh
 w3 space use did:key:...
 ```

 When both the account and the space are set up, you need to generate a unique private key.
-Later we'll need it to generate a proof (that gives us permit to upload files on web3.storage).
+Later we'll need it to generate a proof (that gives us permit to upload files on Storacha).

 ::: code-group